4awpawz/trio/README.md

 ## Front Matter

-Your Trio projects make extensive use of YAML front matter to add content to and customize their web pages.
+Trio projects make extensive use of YAML front matter to add content to and customize their web pages.
+You can define your own custom front matter properties to build out your web pages and Trio [ predefines serveral front matter properties ](#properties-predefined-by-trio) for you as well.

 __!__ _Both [page fragments](#page-fragments) and [includes](#includes) can contain front matter._